lesterlimjj/tp/docs/UserGuide.md

   pageNav: 3
 ---

-# matchEstate User Guide
+# MatchEstate User Guide

-**matchEstate** is a desktop application tailored for **real estate agents** to efficiently manage their clients — whether they are buyers, sellers, or both. matchEstate enables fast matching of buyers to suitable listings and vice versa.
+**MatchEstate** is a desktop application tailored for **real estate agents** to efficiently manage their clients — whether they are buyers, sellers, or both.
+MatchEstate enables fast matching of buyers to suitable listings and vice versa.
 While it features a graphical interface, the app is optimized for users who prefer fast keyboard-based interactions using a Command Line Interface (CLI).

-matchEstate classifies contacts into two main roles:
+MatchEstate classifies contacts into two main roles:

 **Buyers** are clients looking to purchase a property.
 They typically have a set of criteria such as budget, location, property type (e.g., HDB, Condo), or features like “near MRT” or “near schools”.
 - These are captured in property preferences — each containing a price range and a list of tags representing specific requirements.